Classification of monopole deformed 3d $\mathcal{N}=2$ Seiberg-like duality with an adjoint matter: Duality proposal and extension

 which restricts the FI parameter $\t$.
 By deconfining the adjoint matter, we get theory ($A'$) and the sequential dualizations in table \ref{tab: dualization} give rise to the theory ($B'$) with $\WN = 2F-N-2+\a$ which is again the deconfined form, thus, upon confining the quiver tail, we get dual adjoint SQCD, theory ($B$) with the expected dual rank and FI parameter,

 which correctly implies the monopole superpotential term $\hat v_\a^+$ in the dual theory ($B$):

 The singlet contributions $V_i^-$ that couple to the dual monopole operators can also be perfectly traced along the derivation.
 To summarize, we derived the partition function matching of the $\text{KP}_\a^+$ duality for $p=2$ with $2\leq \a\leq 4$ by using the deconfined picture, which is strong evidence for the duality.
-One may ask why don't we go even beyond, say $\a > 2p$, however, we could not find any single instance of the superconformal index matching whenever we cross the upper bound $\a = 2p$.
+Although it seems natural to explore the region $\a > 2p$, we did not find any example in which the superconformal index matches once the bound $\a = 2p$ is exceeded.
 Namely, $\text{KP}_\a^\pm$ does not work for $\a > 2p$.
-We don't have a clear physical answer for this upper bound but we may find hints, at least technically, from the deconfined picture.
+We find consistency of the bound from the deconfined picture.
 Note that the dual gauge rank $\WN = pF-N-p+\a$ is bigger than that of the original $\text{KP}$ duality for $\a > p$.
-To achieve such cases from successive dualizations in the deconfined picture, one can observe that we need to first start by applying Aharony duality from the right--most to the left gauge nodes, possibly mixing with $\text{BBP}^\pm$ duality.
+To achieve such cases from successive dualizations in the deconfined picture, we need to first start by applying Aharony duality from the right--most to the left gauge nodes, possibly mixing with $\text{BBP}^\pm$ duality.
 Also, we should end the dualization at the left--most gauge node with Aharony duality.
 Along the procedure, each node undergoes $\text{BBP}^\pm$ dualization at most once.
-So, in total, there are at most $p$ of $\text{BBP}^\pm$ dualizations through the whole procedure, whose applied number is the same as the amount of reduced dual gauge rank compared to the original $\text{KP}$ duality, i.e., $\a-p$.
-So, we have a condition,
+Consequently, there are at most $p$ of $\text{BBP}^\pm$ dualizations through the whole procedure, whose applied number is the same as the amount of reduced dual gauge rank compared to the original $\text{KP}$ duality, i.e., $\a-p$.
+Thus, we have a condition,